You must keep any private garden areas tidy and maintained. This is a condition of your tenancy.

 We aim to visit every two weeks between April and October to carry out the work.
 Hedge cutting work may take place outside of this period.

 If you join the scheme, a weekly service charge will be added to your rent.
-The cost for the service is currently £5.50 per week.
-From April 2020 this will increase to £5.63 per week.
+The cost for the service is currently £5.63 per week (year starting April 2020).
 The charge is increased annually at a level decided by Derby City Council.

 Due to the popularity of the scheme, you may be placed on a waiting list.
 We’ll let you know as soon as you’re accepted.